CodingIsaac/cybersecurity_fundamentals/commonAttackTypes.md

 <li>Ransomware: </li> Ransomeware encrypts data and demands payment for its release, causing financial and reputational harm.

-<li>Spyware:</li> Secretly gathers data, such as emails and location details, for exploitation.
+<li>Spyware:</li> Spyware secretly gathers data, such as emails and location details, for exploitation.

 </ol>